coleifer/peewee/docs/peewee/api.rst

    :param int scope: The scope rules to be applied while the state is active.
    :param bool parentheses: Wrap the contained SQL in parentheses.
-   :param bool subquery: Whether the current state is a child of an outer
-       query.
-   :param dict kwargs: Arbitrary settings which should be applied in the
+   :param dict settings: Arbitrary settings which should be applied in the
-       current state.
+       current state (or ``None``).

 .. class:: Context(**settings)